TumisangTsheole/airbnb-clone-project/README.md

 * **Securing Payments:** The **Payments** API must be protected by **HTTPS/TLS** and strict **Authorization** to ensure that sensitive financial information is encrypted during transit and that only the authorized system components can initiate or query transaction status.
 * **Maintaining Data Integrity (Properties/Bookings):** Implementing robust **Authorization** (e.g., ensuring a Host can only modify their own properties) and **Input Validation** prevents malicious or accidental corruption of core business data, like prices, availability, and booking records.
 * **Preventing System Abuse:** **Rate Limiting** and strong authentication protect the API from brute-force attacks on login endpoints and excessive scraping of property listings, thus ensuring service availability and controlling infrastructure costs.

+# CI/CD Pipeline 🚀

+### What is CI/CD?

+**CI/CD** stands for **Continuous Integration** and **Continuous Delivery/Deployment**.
+It's an automated methodology that introduces automation and continuous monitoring throughout the application lifecycle.

+* **Continuous Integration (CI):** Developers merge code changes frequently (e.g., several times a day) into a main branch.
+An automated build process then runs tests and static analysis to instantly detect and fix integration errors.
+* **Continuous Delivery/Deployment (CD):** After successful CI, the code is automatically prepared for release (Delivery) or automatically deployed (Deployment) to staging or production environments.

+### Importance to the Project

+The CI/CD pipeline is crucial for this project because it automates the process of testing and deploying our code, ensuring a **fast, reliable, and consistent release cycle**.
+This significantly reduces the risk of human error during deployment, allows for quick bug fixes, and ensures that features are delivered to users rapidly and reliably.
+It provides immediate feedback on the health and quality of every code change.

+### Tools for Implementation

+The pipeline integrates several tools from our technology stack:

+* **GitHub Actions / GitLab CI / Jenkins:** These are common choices for orchestrating the pipeline stages (e.g., triggering on a push, running checks).
+We will use one of these tools to define the automated workflow.
+* **Docker:** Used to build consistent, isolated containers for the application and its dependencies.
+The CI pipeline will build and tag new Docker images upon successful testing.
+* **Django Testing Framework:** Ensures that all unit and integration tests run automatically during the CI stage to validate code functionality.
+* **PostgreSQL / Redis (Test Instances):** Used in the CI environment to run integration tests against actual database and caching services.